YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/Graph Logic/C# component API.md

 - Using the **ExposedProperty Helper Class**.

 ### Property interface
-To access the state and values of Exposed Properties, you can use multiple methods in the Visual Effect component.
+To **access the state and values of Exposed Properties**, you can use multiple methods in the Visual Effect component.
 Most of the API methods allow access to the property via the following methods:

 -   A `string` property name.
 This is easy to use, but is the least optimized method.
 -   An `int` property ID.
 To generate this ID from a string property name, use `Shader.PropertyToID(string name)`.
 This is the most optimized method.